ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/singlesignon.md

 ## How to activate Single Sign On

-Single Sign On (SSO) can be used to make it easier to sign into your FASTdrive account.
+Single Sign On (SSO) can be used to make it easier to sign into your FastDrive account.

-In the past, you would need to remember 2 sets of credentials for both FASTdesk and FASTdrive.
-With the use of Single Sign On, you can now sign into FASTdrive using your FASTdesk credentials.
+In the past, you would need to remember 2 sets of credentials for both FastDesk and FastDrive.
+With the use of Single Sign On, you can now sign into FastDrive using your FastDesk credentials.

 ## Web Application